 Almost all of the music you hear on a day-to-day basis – whether in your car on the way to work or playing over the speakers at a local restaurant – is tuned to 440 Hz.
-It’s the international standard tuning and has been since the mid-1900s.
+This has been the international standard tuning since the mid-1900s (1).

-Yet, when we change our tuning for A to 432 Hz, though it’s only a difference of 8 cycles per second, there’s a noticeable shift in our consciousness and even our bodies.
+Yet, when we change our tuning to 432 Hz, though it’s only a difference of 8 cycles per second, there’s a noticeable shift in our physical disposition.

-In fact, a 2016 study by the American Society of Endodontists found that patients who listened to 432 Hz music before, during, and after root canal operations experienced less anxiety.
-And this soothing of the “nerves” led to an improvement in associated vital signs, including lower systolic blood pressure, diastolic blood pressure, and heart rate.
+For example: A study by the American Society of Endodontists found that patients who listened to 432 Hz music before, during, and after root canal operations experienced less anxiety.

-Now, if 432 Hz can have that effect on people in the middle of dental surgery, imagine how it could help our daily lives, which are hopefully a little less stressful than a root canal.
+If 432 Hz music can have that effect on people during dental surgery, imagine how it could help us in everyday life.

-Okay, so remember that the modern day music tuning standard is set to A = 440 Hz.
-But we, among many other musicians and scientists advocate that it should be A = 432 Hz.
+As noted previously, modern day music is tuned to the standard of A (note) = 440 Hz, but many musicians and scientists advocate that it should be A = 432 Hz.

 In fact, 8 Hz is at the root of 432 Hz, literally (in terms of music).

-On the other hand, with A at 440 Hz, we are left with C at 261.656 Hz.
-The math is clearly a little off there.
+On the other hand, with A at 440 Hz, we are left with C at 261.656 Hz, a mathematically awkward frequency; not a whole number.

-Maria Renold (1917-2003) Discovered a new method of tuning the piano, closer to the tuning of stringed instruments, arriving at the concert pitch of a1 = 432 Hz.
-First published in German in 1985, her book has become a modern classic of musical research.
+First published in German in 1985, Maria's book has become a modern classic of musical research.

-In 1952, the physicist Winfried Otto Schumann discovered that the electromagnetic waves that exist in the space between Earth’s surface and its ionosphere resonate at a frequency between 7.86 and 8 Hz.
-That makes 8 Hz, in essence, the “heartbeat” of our planet.
+Because in 1952, the physicist Winfried Otto Schumann discovered that the electromagnetic waves that exist in the space between Earth’s surface and its ionosphere resonate at a frequency between 7.86 and 8 Hz.

-Scientist and medical doctor, Dr. Andrija Puharich, studied healers from different places, cultures, and faiths around the world and found that their brain waves resonated at 8 Hz.
+Scientist and medical doctor, Dr. Andrija Puharich, studied healers from different cultures, and faiths around the world and found that their brain waves tended to resonate at 8 Hz.
 And even their hands, when placed in water, vibrated at 8 Hz.

 In fact, Dr. Puharich claims to have used the 8 Hz frequency to cure 27 organic diseases during his career, though his skeptics would argue against this on account of his credulous personality.

-This brain wave frequency of 8 Hz is also the straddle between the Alpha and Theta frequency ranges, and is realized during meditation, Tai Chi, and when the two hemispheres of our brain are working at peak synchronization.
+As a brain wave frequency, 8 Hz is the straddle between the Alpha and Theta frequency ranges, and is realized during meditation (a state of being calm and present), Tai Chi, and when the two hemispheres of our brain are working at peak synchronization.